Roundtable topics at DesignThinkers in Vancouver

 Ask to attend DesignThinkers with our templates

-Now’s the time to ask your employer for the time off (and ticket) to attend DesignThinkers in Vancouver.
+Now’s the time to ask your employer for the time off (and ticket) to attend the conference.

-Make the process easier by using our request to attend letter templates.
+Make things easier by using our request to attend template letters.

 [Closed] How to attend for free